Kostassoid/Nerve/README.md

 Federation
 ----------

-Each cell can also be a receiver itself.
-It can be subscribed to a stream of signals fired from another cells, which allows for building a really complex routing.
+Each Cell can also be a message consumer itself.
+It can be subscribed to a stream of messages fired from another cells, which allows for a really complex routing.

     // creating cells
     _ping = new Cell();